When you pack for college, it’s hard to know where to begin.

 Take my advice: Start by packing items that are difficult or expensive to replace (like your laptop) along with items you’ll need within the first 24 hours of moving into your dorm.

 With that in mind, here are six thing’s you’ll want on day one:

 Dad’s not there to wake you up in the morning, and Mom won’t be over your shoulder reminding you what time it is.
 And believe me, your college roommates absolutely do not want to hear you fumble with your alarm clock at 7 in the morning or — worse yet — press snooze seven times.

 Pack an alarm clock that you know how to set.
 And then be sure to set it!
-Being late to your first class isn’t the best way to make a good first impression on your professor.
+It’s more important than ever to get a full, restful night sleep in college.
+And being late to your first class isn’t exactly the best way to make a good first impression on your professor.

 2) Photos of Friends and Family

 Transfer them to your new computer.
 Save them to your phone.
 Bring hard copies.
 It doesn’t matter how you store them as long as you pack photos of your family and friends somewhere.

 Even if you can’t wait to shoo Mom and Dad out of your college dorm room that first day, that night you might be glad to have a few family photos (and maybe one or two of Fido as well).